kevinsea/Insight-Wiki-Stage/Async Commands and Queries.md

 	Asynchronous Processing=true

 NOTE: In .NET 4.0, only the SQL Server Provider supports async.
-In .NET 4.5, most of the built-in providers have an async mode, but only the SQL Server Provider currently uses async all the way through the API.

 ## Async Extension Methods ##
 Most of the Insight extension methods have an asynchronous version that ends in `Async`.
 These methods are the same as the synchronous methods, but they return a `Task<T>` rather than the basic return type.